finos/FDC3/docs/intents/spec.md

 However, there is occasionally a need for applications to ensure that their intents avoid collision, for example, where a workflow is highly specific to or internal to an application.
 The recommended approach is to namespace the intent with the application name.
 For example, the ‘myChart’ App may expose the ‘ViewChart’ intent and the ‘myChart.Foo’ proprietary intent.

 ### Intent Name Prefixes
-Early versions of the FDC3 standard included 8 intents, which used one of two different prefixes which help to define the behavior of the expected of an app resolving the intent.
-FDC3 2.0 expanded this set to include the following:
+Early versions of the FDC3 standard included 8 intents, which used one of two different prefixes.
+The two initial prefixes were `View___` and `Start___`.
+These are used to help define the behavior of the expected app when resolving the intent.

 ### `View___`
   * Expected behaviour: Content should be displayed to the user.

 ### `Start___`
   * Expected behaviour: An interaction, such as a chat room or email thread, should be initiated.

+As more use cases were identified it was clear further Intents were required.
+FDC3 2.0 expanded this set to include the following:

 ### `Create___`
   * Expected behaviour: A new record or entity should be created.
 The operation should fail if it already exists.